 Pharmacy Industry Award 2020 [MA000012].
 The Payee is entitled to be paid 150.00% of their ordinary hourly rate for the first 2 hours of overtime they work Monday to Saturday.

-The reporting of payments for Time and Half is now disaggregated per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
-Rather than being included in Gross, Time and Half is now reported separately under Overtime (PAYEVNTEMP263).
+The reporting requirements for Time and Half have changed per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
+Time and Half is now reported under Overtime (PAYEVNTEMP263).

 Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are not applicable.
-These payments are considered W1 (Total of Salary, Wages, and other payments) and Taxable using the Marginal Tax Rate.
-However, they are not OTE (SGAA).
+These payments are considered W1 (Total of Salary, Wages, and other payments); however, they are not OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Time and Quarter applies when the Payee is entitled to loading on their standard rate of pay as they are required to work overtime or on a particular day of the year (such as a weekend).
 For example, under the following awards, the Payee is entitled to be paid 125.00% of their ordinary hourly rate for the time they work on Saturdays.

-The reporting of payments for Time and Quarter is now disaggregated per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
-Rather than being included in Gross, Time and Quarter is now reported separately under Overtime (PAYEVNTEMP263).
+The reporting requirements for Time and Quarter have changed per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
+Time and Quarter is now reported under Overtime (PAYEVNTEMP263).

 Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are not applicable.
-These payments are considered W1 (Total of Salary, Wages, and other payments) and Taxable using the Marginal Tax Rate.
-However, they are not OTE (SGAA).
+These payments are considered W1 (Total of Salary, Wages, and other payments); however, they are not OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Time Off In Lieu (Banked) applies when there is a written agreement to allow overtime worked to be banked as Time Off In Lieu, allowing the Payee to take paid time off instead of being paid overtime pay.
 For example, under the following Awards, the Payee and the Payer may agree in writing for the Payee to take time off instead of being paid for a particular amount of overtime that has been worked;

-Payments with this Pay Rate use the Quantity entered in the Pay Run to increase the Time Off In Lieu Balance and are not considered W1 (Total of Salary, Wages, and other payments), Taxable, or OTE (SGAA).
+Payments with this Pay Rate use the Quantity entered in Compose (STEP 3 of Pay Day) to increase the Time Off In Lieu Accrued Balance and are not considered W1 (Total of Salary, Wages, and other payments), or OTE (SGAA).
+PAYGW is not calculated when this Pay Rate is included in Compose (STEP 3 of Pay Day).

 Triple Time applies when the Payee is entitled to loading on their standard hourly rate as they must work overtime or on a particular day of the year (such as a weekend).
 For example, under the Broadcasting, Recorded Entertainment and Cinemas Award 2020 [MA000091], a full or Part-Time Payee is entitled to 300% of the minimum hourly rate for any hours worked more than 12 hours per day.

-The reporting of payments for Time and Quarter is now disaggregated per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
-Rather than being included in Gross, Time and Quarter is now reported separately under Overtime (PAYEVNTEMP263).
+The reporting requirements for Triple Time have changed per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
+Triple Time is now reported under Overtime (PAYEVNTEMP263).

 Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are not applicable.
-These payments are considered W1 (Total of Salary, Wages, and other payments) and Taxable using the Marginal Tax Rate.
-However, they are not OTE (SGAA).
+These payments are considered W1 (Total of Salary, Wages, and other payments); however, they are not OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Travel (Ordinary Time) applies when a Payee must travel for distance work during their Ordinary Working Hours.
 For example, under the Restaurant Industry Award 2020 [MA000119].
 The Employer must pay the Payee who works away from the Employer's workplace at their minimum hourly rate for time spent travelling both ways between the employee’s residence and their place of work.

-Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable, provided the rules have been configured.
-These payments are considered W1 (Total of Salary, Wages, and other payments), Taxable using the Marginal Tax Rate, and OTE (SGAA).
+Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable, provided they have been configured.
+These payments are considered W1 (Total of Salary, Wages, and other payments) and OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Travel (Overtime) applies to Payees who must travel outside their Ordinary Working Hours.
 If the Payee is Casual, this Pay Type is used with Casual Loading.
 For example, under the Food, Beverage and Tobacco Manufacturing Award 2020 [MA000073].
 A Payee required to transfer permanently from the Payee’s usual workplace to another locality must be paid travelling time at 150% of the ordinary hourly rate on Sundays and Public Holidays for necessary travel between the Payee's usual workplace and the new locality.

-The reporting of payments for Travel (Overtime) is now disaggregated per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
-Rather than being included in Gross, Travel (Overtime) is now reported separately under Overtime (PAYEVNTEMP263).
+The reporting requirements for Travel (Overtime) have changed per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
+Travel (Overtime) is now reported under Overtime (PAYEVNTEMP263).

 Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are not applicable.
-These payments are considered W1 (Total of Salary, Wages, and other payments) and Taxable using the Marginal Tax Rate.
-However, they are not OTE (SGAA).
+These payments are considered W1 (Total of Salary, Wages, and other payments); however, they are not OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Training (Ordinary Time) applies to Payees who must complete Training during their Ordinary Working Hours.
 For example, under the Security Services Industry Award 2020 [MA000016], the payee must be paid Ordinary Time for time spent attending training courses at the payer's direction.

-Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable, provided the rules have been configured.
-These payments are considered W1 (Total of Salary, Wages, and other payments), Taxable using the Marginal Tax Rate, and OTE (SGAA).
+Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable, provided they have been configured.
+These payments are considered W1 (Total of Salary, Wages, and other payments) and OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Training (Overtime) applies to Payees who are required to complete Training outside their span of Ordinary Working Hours.
 If the Payee is Casual, this Pay Type is used with Casual Loading.

-The reporting of payments for Training (Overtime) is now disaggregated per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
-Rather than being included in Gross, Training (Overtime) is now reported separately under Overtime (PAYEVNTEMP263).
+The reporting requirements for Training (Overtime) have changed per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
+Training (Overtime) is now reported under Overtime (PAYEVNTEMP263).

 Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are not applicable.
-These payments are considered W1 (Total of Salary, Wages, and other payments) and Taxable using the Marginal Tax Rate.
-However, they are not OTE (SGAA).
+These payments are considered W1 (Total of Salary, Wages, and other payments); however, they are not OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)